Azure/azure-functions-docker-python-sample/README.md

-This repository hosts the instructions and neccessary artifacts for building and publishing Python Functions as a Docker container on Linux.
+This repository hosts the instructions and necessary artifacts for building and publishing Python Functions as a Docker container on Linux.

 For comprehensive information about Python in Azure Functions, refer to the [azure-functions-python-worker](https://github.com/Azure/azure-functions-python-worker) repo.